 Many young carers struggle to cope with all of the pressures on them and are often afraid to ask for help.
 In addition to the usual pressures of school and growing up, young carers are faced with worries about money, the future, and, of course, their families.

 Many young carers struggle educationally - struggling with the pressures of completing work outside of school hours or even concentrating fully whilst in class.
-In a survey, 39% of young carers said nobody in their school was aware of their caring role.
+Often, the school is unaware of the young person's caring role.

 Work and finance

-Affording basic needs or having enough money to socialise with friends are amongst some of the main financial worries of young carers.
+Affording basic needs or having enough money to socialise with friends are among some of the main financial worries of young carers.
 Being a young carer can mean that you don’t have enough time or energy to work, whether full-time after you’ve left school or part-time whilst still in education.

-With many adult responsibilities placed on them, young carers often lack the opportunity to have a ‘normal’ social life, and their social experiences will usually differ to those the same age as them.
-Many children can become socially isolated, often having no awareness of, or contact with, other young people in a similar situation to themselves.
+With many adult responsibilities placed on them, young carers often lack the opportunity to have a ‘normal’ social life, and their social experiences will usually differ from those the same age as them.
+Many children can become socially isolated, often having no awareness of or contact with, other young people in a similar situation to themselves.